Quality Improvement Program

 - Cultural diversity

-The QIP is reviewed once a year.
-Details about the program are tracked in the work plan.
-The work plan is updated quarterly and is monitored and approved by the QIC.
-There is also an annual evaluation of the program conducted to summarize and analyze the year's work.
+The Quality Improvement Program is reviewed annually and amended as necessary.
+Details about the program and the timeline for completing the review process are set forth in the annual Quality Improvement Work Plan.
+The status of the work plan items are updated quarterly and reviewed by the Quality Improvement Committee.
+An annual evaluation of the program is conducted to summarize and analyze the effectiveness of the Quality Improvement Program.
 This helps determine the plan for the following year.

 - Appeals data

-- CAHPS®1 (Consumer Assessment of Healthcare Providers & Systems)
+- CAHPS®1 (Consumer Assessment of Healthcare Providers and Systems)

 - Claims data